Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

-Albert Blay was born in 1907 in Maidenhead Berkshire to Frederick Blay, a bricklayer, and his wife Louisa Green.
+Albert Blay was born on 13th October 1907 in Maidenhead Berkshire to Frederick Blay, a bricklayer and brewery clerk, and his wife Louisa Green.

-On the 1911 Census, three year old Albert is living with his parents and older brother Frederick Archie Blay at 1 Spencers Road, Maidenhead Berkshire.
+On the 1911 Census, three-year-old Albert is living with his parents and older brother Frederick Archie George Blay at 1 Spencer's Road, Maidenhead Berkshire.

 In 1931 Albert married Phyllis Ida Burrows in Grantham, Leicestershire

 Sometime after the outbreak of World War II, Albert enlisted with The Cheshire Regiment.
-Unfortunately Albert was to die as a result of war action on 10th May 1941.
+Unfortunately, Albert was to die as a result of war action on 10th May 1941.
+The Maidenhead Advertiser reported on Wednesday 14th May 1941:

 George and Harriet Lapper - Inn Keepers